hedywings/objectbox/README.md

 <a name="Usage"></a>
 ## 3 Basic Usage

-**objectbox** exports its functionalities as a constructor.
-To use **objectbox**, just new an instance with property `database` and `maxNum` from Objectbox class.
-The property `database` can be a datastore object or the path to the to the file where the data is persisted, and the property `maxNum` indicates the maximum capacity of the box.
+**objectbox** exports its functionalities as a constructor (Objectbox Class).
+To create a box, just new an instance from the Objectbox class with input arguments of `database` and `maxNum`.
+The parameter `database` is the file path to tell NeDB of where should your data persist.
+If you like to use your own database, just let `database` be your datastore object.
+The parameter `maxNum` is optional, you can use it to set the capacity of your box.

-Instance of **objectbox** is denoted as `box` in this document, and each object stored in `box` is denoted as `object` in this document.
+Instance of the Objectbox class will be denoted as **_box_** in this document, and each object stored in box will be denoted as **_obj_** in this document.

-Here is an quick example of how to create an box instance.
+Here is an quick example of how to create a box.

 ```js
 var Objectbox = require('objectbox'),